Sanjeeta773/Pneumonia-Detection/README.md

 The model is trained using:
 - Adam optimizer
-- Binary Cross Entropy loss
+- Binary Cross Entropy loss=
 - GPU if available, otherwise CPU

 The best model weights are saved to: